1. Anything that exists has an explanation of its existence either in the necessity of its own nature or an external cause

 The argument is similar to the Kalam but has more premises and involves a necessary being and contingent things.

 If you read this, you are a contingent being, and you have an explanation for your existence: they're called parents.
-There is an explanation for your parent's existence: it's grandparents.
-So, the cause of their existence is great-grandparents.
+There is an explanation for your parents' existence: it's their grandparents.
+So, the cause of their existence is their great-grandparents.

-The necessary being was difficult for me to understand.
-Some people believe that abstract numbers, mathematical sets, and operations had to exist necessarily.
-I have no problem with this, but it doesn't seem they can create anything other than a serious migraine.
+The concept of a necessary being was difficult for me to understand.
+Some people believe that abstract numbers, mathematical sets, and operations are necessary.
+I have no problem with this, but it doesn't seem they can create anything other than a severe migraine.

 Some intelligent people claim the universe doesn't need an explanation (perhaps not as smart as they think).
 Wow, this throws science out the window, and science does not give me a migraine.
-I enjoy science about cosmology and hope scientists continue getting a deeper understanding of the beginning.
+I enjoy learning about cosmology and hope scientists continue to gain a deeper understanding of the beginning.

 Premise 2: If the universe has an explanation, that explanation is God.